evanmcneely/enlighten.nvim/README.md

 ### 👍 Kudos

-- [aduros/ai.vim](https://github.com/aduros/ai.vim) which provided the foundation of this project.
+- [aduros/ai.vim](https://github.com/aduros/ai.vim) : Which provided the foundation of this project.
 The two projects look nothing the same now, but ai.vim made me think this was possible.

-- [Cursor](https://www.cursor.com/) the AI Code Editor which, in my opinion, has pioneered AI-editor integrations and inspired the features here and on the roadmap.
+- [Cursor](https://www.cursor.com/) : The AI Code Editor which, in my opinion, has pioneered AI-editor integrations and inspired many features here.

+- [avante.nvim](https://github.com/yetone/avante.nvim) : A very different experience and ultimate goal, but with a lot of overlap in problems and implementation.

 ### 🏎️ TODO